apHarmony/jsharmony-cms-sdk-next/docs/interfaces/JshCmsConfig.md

 • **cms\_server\_urls**: `string`[]

 The CMS Server URLs that will be enabled for Page Editing (set to '*' to enable any remote CMS)
-- Used by page.editorScriptPath, and the getJshCmsEditorScriptPath function
+- Used by page.editorScriptPath, and the getCmsEditorScriptPath function
 - NOT used by jsHarmonyCmsEditor.js - the launcher instead uses access_keys for validating the remote CMS

 ___